nikomatsakis/babysteps/content/blog/2025-03-25-dyn-you-have-idea-for-dyn.markdown

 ### Observation: you know it's a `dyn`

 One interesting thing about this scenario is that, by definition, you are storing a `dyn Trait` explicitly.
 That is, you are not working with a `T: ?Sized + Trait` where `T` just happens to be `dyn Trait`.
 This is important because it opens up the design space.
-We talked about this some in the previous blog post: it means that  You don't need working with this `dyn Trait` to be exactly the same as working with any other `T` that implements `Trait` (in the previous post, we took advance of this by saying that calling an async function on a `dyn` trait had to be done in a `.box` context).
+We talked about this some in the previous blog post: it means that  You don't need working with this `dyn Trait` to be exactly the same as working with any other `T` that implements `Trait` (in the previous post, we took advantage of this by saying that calling an async function on a `dyn` trait had to be done in a `.box` context).

 ### Able to avoid the `Box`